groovyxw/Python_Application_Programming/Simple Registration System/readme.md

    > http://97f0-2600-1700-d620-dd0-7007-861a-ad74-c12f.ngrok.io/regist.html (for external visiting, may change in your run)

 -Register according to the web page
-(Reference screenshots are attached below)
+(Some reference screenshots are attached below)

 ![GitHub Logo](imgs/ngrok2.PNG)